-Unstructured play is VITAL for kids (so stop entertaining them!)
+Unstructured play is vital for kids, so we need to stop entertaining them

 When I was a child (in Norway in the mid-80s) play was not something that was scheduled into our days.